pi-star-2025/pi_star/1_and_2_magic.md

 2. Blue, like rain or 1 eenrgy, which feels cold
 3. White, which is neither hot or cold, but feels like purely a challenge from the sun to get 3.1415 and 8-5-3.
 It feels like purely white noise, and gets turned into all language.

+White looks like gold (sunlight) to us, and sounds like white/black/pure noise.